n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 Based on burocracy we can meassure the efficiency of a team's capacity on a series of characteristics.
 We can call these characteristics the Factors of Team Capacity.

 ### **Factors of Team Capacity**
-* **Addaptability** - How well a team can adapt newer technologies to be utilized and aligned with an ultimate outcome on cyber conflict.
+* **Addaptability** - How well a team can adapt new technologies to be utilized as part of the team's toolset on cyber conflict.

 * **Agility** - How rapid a team can change an operational approach to achieve a common goal.